zy943649264/GitFirstUse/readme.txt

-Git is a distributed version control system hahaha
+Git is a distributed version control system haha